sstuddard/bonney/README.md

 # Bonney

+William H. Bonney, a Lincoln County *Regulator*

 Bonney is a simple scheduler for Clojure that closely mimics the [overtone/at-at](https://github.com/overtone/at-at) interface.
 The only significant difference is shutdown.

 There are two primary differences.
 Bonney aims to cleanly and completely shutdown when asked, and to provide error handling support.
 With Java executors, a task throwing an exception fails silently and makes the executor unusable.

-Why Bonney?
-William Bonney was a regulator.

 ## General